sabpdo/Cyclo/README.md

 - Change the Frontend CLIENT_ID (Skeleton.js) to your team's CLIENT_ID (obtain this at https://bit.ly/gauth-mit)
 - Change the Server CLIENT_ID to the same CLIENT_ID (auth.js)
-- Change the Database Name for MongoDB to whatever you put in the SRV to replace <dbname> (server.js)

 ## How to run this skeleton